 Another big advantage of the Hass is that it is the exception that flowers every year, whereas most avocado hybrids bear only in alternate years.
 See here one pear about to be picked, and three small pears which will only be ripe next Christmas.
 Hass has fruit every year.

-It's borne a huge crop this year, but there's not a single fruit set for next season.
-When growing avocado trees you have to be patient in the alternate years!
+Growing avocado trees has borne a huge crop this year, but there's not a single fruit set for next season.
+You have to be patient in the alternate years; pruning a large branch every year makes them bear annually.

 PINKERTON AVOCADO TREE